zcsherm/Proof-of-Concept-1-Biochemistry/README.md

 #### Genetic Search

 This test is focused on using the creature structure in a genetic search algorithm to find an optimal survival chance.
 We've constructed a simple 2D environment that populates cells with food.
 A large number of random genomes are created and dropped into the grid.
 From this large population, we can take the organisms that were able to survive the longest and produce a subsequent generation.
 This is to be repeated a number of times and the metrics on the fitness function can be analyzed.
 We hope to see a continual improvement in fitness among generations.
 Repeating this several times should show considerable differentiation between successful genomes.
 Additionally, we may also see some cracks start to show, as organisms take advantage of mistakes in implementation, such as an organism discovering how to become biologically immortal or how to violate the laws of thermodynamics.

+# Findings

+## Stage 1

+10/27
+Testing revealed that Genes and Organs occured at a roughly similar rate (which was expected), however distribution of genes to organs varied.
+A 1200 bit genome produced an average of 5-6 organs with 4-5 genes total.
+Some genomes had as many as 12 organs, most of which were vestigial with no genes.

+We would like to see more genes being produced per organ.
+Further tests should add additional operations for decoding genes perhaps 5 contiguous 5bit opcodes.
+This would increase the odds of a gene being produced to about 1/6, while also decreasing the number of organs (due to each gene occupying more than 5 bits of genome space.